-There’s a common misunderstanding that Imray charts are simply the same information as official charts but re-packaged or recoloured.
+There’s a common perception that Imray charts are simply the same information as official charts but re-packaged or recoloured.

-But, we add verified small craft information to our charts and present all of the data at more appropriate scales for the small craft navigator.
+We add verified small craft information to our charts and present everything at more appropriate scales for the small craft navigator.
 There’s an emphasis on coastal and harbour detail.

 Imray chart or official chart?